-- Pick any variable as root; choose an ordering such that each variable appears after its parent in the tree. - Apply arc-consistency to (X_i, X_k) when X_i is the parent of X_k , for all k=n down to 2. (any tree with n nodes has n-1 arcs, per arc d^2 comparisons are needed: $O(n\,d^2)$). - Now one can start at X_1 assigning values from the remaining domains without creating any conflict in one sweep through the tree! - This algorithm is linear in n.
+- Pick any variable as root; choose an ordering such that each variable appears after its parent in the tree. - Apply arc-consistency to (x_i, x_k) when x_i is the parent of x_k for all k=n down to 2 (any tree with n nodes has n-1 arcs and per arc d^2 comparisons are needed, which results in a complexity of $O(n \, d^2)$). - Now we can start at x_1 assigning values from the remaining domains without creating any conflict in one sweep through the tree! - This algorithm is linear in n.